ReactiveBayes/RxInfer.jl/docs/src/contributing/overview.md

 - The name of a method that modifies its argument(s) must end in `!`

 !!! note
     `RxInfer` repository contains scripts to automatically format code according to our guidelines.
 Use `make format` command to fix code style.
 This command overwrites files.
+Use `make lint` to run a linting procedure without overwriting the actual source files.

 ### Unit tests